raza-ali12/Quiz-Funnel-Retention-Tracker-Frontend/README.md

 **Dashboard not loading data**
 - Ensure Laravel backend is running
 - Check the API URL in the dashboard
-- Look for CORS errors in browser console
+- Look for CORS errors in the browser console

 **No active users showing**
 - Active users are those who visited slides in the last 5 minutes